spnow/tuya/2015/hitcon-quals/phishingme-200/readme.md

 Done !!!

-Special Thanks to k9 from CLGT
+Special thanks to k9 from CLGT